 StrengthsClimbing, Time Trials

-In 2006, Steven was a healthy, U.S. Navy Officer and long-time cyclist, regularly riding 200 miles a week when, one month before his fourth deployment to Iraq/Afghanistan, he suffered a massive stroke leaving him unable to speak, use his right arm, or walk independently.
+Steven was a healthy Navy Officer who had deployed to Iraq and Afghanistan three times within five years, and a 200-mile per week cyclist, until he had a massive stroke that left him unable to speak, use his right arm and leg, or walk independently.
 Among the things he had to give up was the Navy, where he had served proudly for 16 years.

 Physicians were unable to identify the cause of his stroke, and prescribed a cane and hard plastic brace for his leg.
-Steven’s right side is still paralyzed and walking remains difficult.
+Steven’s right side is still paralyzed, and walking remains difficult.
 With determination and tenacity, Steven turned his focus to triathlons and cycling on a trike for rehabilitation.
-Over the last several years, he has raced in 12 triathlons, including the Oceanside 70.3 Half-Ironman, three times.
-In cycling he has participated in numerous events and has won 3 Para-Cycling US National Championships and competed in Para Cycling World Cups and World Championships around the world.
-The highlight of his racing to date is the 2012 Paralympic Games in London where he placed 5th and 7th in the road race and time trial respectively at the 2012 London Paralympic Games.
+Competing on a racing tricycle in the MT2 classification for the U.S. National Team, Steven won three para-cycling US National Championships and has medaled in 25 UCI World Cup racers.
+Steven came in 5th and 7th place in the road race and time trial respectively at the 2012 London Paralympic Games.
 Steven has also raced in 12 triathlons, including three times at IRONMAN 70.3 Oceanside.